joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 # Usage

 With ogs6py it is possible to create complete OGS source files from scratch or to alter existing file.
 The following example uses a complete input file for a coupled THM point heat source problem, exchanges parts and writes the input, runs the problem and analyses the results.
+We start by importing the modules required for handling OGS input, VTU output mathematical manipulations and plotting.

 ```python